 The brake rotors themselves should last the lifetime of the vehicle.
 However, brake pads wear will vary based on driving conditions and driving style.
 The harder someone is on their brakes, the more frequently they must be changed.
 This is why it is important to inspect the brake wear at each service interval.

 Brake fluid must be changed every 2 years to ensure that the system isn’t contaminated with moisture, air, or dirt.

 Tires are also wearable items that need to be checked at every service interval.
 Unfortunately, many owners tend to ignore their tires.
 As they are the only part of your vehicle that are in contact with the ground, they affect handling, acceleration, braking, and crucially, safety.
 Wear will vary depending on driving conditions, driving style, and whether or not the vehicle is all-wheel drive or not.

-The Ferrari California comes with this tire size:
+The Ferrari 458 Italia comes with these tire sizes:

-GI Automotive carries a wide selection of Ferrari California tires on stock and available to order.
+GI Automotive carries a wide selection of road and track Ferrari 458 Italia tires on stock and available to order.
 A consultation is available to determine which tire is best for your individual driving needs.